Exploring Space

 Nose Cone & Frangible Joint

 The battered nose cone of the suborbital rocket that carried the ashes of James Doohan—Star Trek’s “Mr. Scott”—into space is signed by his family, friends, and colleagues.
-Nearby, a model Atlas V rocket is displayed alongside a real frangible joint, made by Connecticut’s Ensign-Bickford Aerospace & Defense.
+Nearby, a model Vulcan rocket is displayed alongside a real frangible joint, made by Connecticut’s Ensign-Bickford Aerospace & Defense.
 This joint enables rocket stages to separate with controlled explosions during launches, a technology still used in many space missions today.

 THE FUTURE IN SPACE: